smartcommunitylab/dh-migration/README.md

 This will prompt the message that you received after the installation of the chart with the list of addresses.

 # ADDITIONAL NOTES
-- Values for the postgres db and user are editable in the file dh-migration/templates/dhmigration-postgresql-cluster.yaml.
+- Values for the postgres db and user are editable in the file tnlab/templates/tnlab-postgresql-cluster.yaml.
 - The first time you use dremio, you will be asked to register, so you can choose your username and password as you see fit.
+- Be sure to change the StorageClass for Dremio, DSS and MySql to an appropriate one that you have.
+(For example, standard in Minikube).